spring-projects/spring-plugin/README.markdown

 #### Spring

-Spring is the defacto standard application framework for Java applications.
+Spring is the de-facto standard application framework for Java applications.
 Its consistent programming model, easy configuration and wide support for all kinds of third party libraries makes it the first class citizen of application frameworks.
 Spring Plugin tightly integrates into Spring's component model and extends the core container with some custom functionality.

 ## Core